nineworldsbooks/nineworldsbooks.github.io/_posts/2013-07-04-the-defiled.md

 ---
 {% include JB/setup %}

-**This post isn't going to make sense to most people.
-It's for the players of [Project Brains](https://github.com/jsrn/ZUOmbies), a zombie survival RPG server based on top of RunUO.**
+**This post is for the players of [Project Brains](https://github.com/jsrn/ZUOmbies), a zombie survival RPG server based on top of RunUO.**

 Greetings citizen of Blackwell,